 Gluten has gotten a lot of press lately.
 It is linked to a variety of diseases and allergies.
 So experimenting with reducing or eliminating it from your diet might give you great results you weren’t expecting.
-Instead of traditional bread, you can substitute lettuce, gluten-free bread or other gluten-free options.
+Instead of traditional bread, you can substitute lettuce, gluten-free bread, or other gluten-free options.

-Reducing carbohydrates — yep, that would be bread again — is another way to improved your diet.
+Reducing carbohydrates — yep, that would be bread again — is another way to improve your diet.
 Whip up some homemade hummus — chickpeas, Tahini, garlic and lemon make the best hummus — and instead of dipping potato chips or pita wedges into it, go with raw carrots, broccoli or celery.
 You’ll get that satisfying crunch and a mouth full of flavors.

 Make a few simple changes and your body will reward you with better hair, clearer skin, brighter eyes, and more energy — not to mention a more svelte profile.